rodrigoprestesmachado/web/docs/uc3m/content.md

 ## Orion Services
 <!-- .element: style="margin-bottom:50px; font-size: 40px; color:white; font-family: Comic Sans MS;" -->

-* It was inspired by the decomposition of the Cooperative Editor in small services.
+* It was inspired by the decomposition of the Cooperative Editor in services.
 <!-- .element: style="margin-bottom:70px; font-size: 30px; color:white; font-family:Optima;" -->

 * Orion Services aims to develop a set of microservices ([Quarkus](https://quarkus.io)) and